 Looking ahead

-As AI regulation tightens and new copilots appear in every major business tool, AI literacy will become a basic requirement, similar to office software skills today.
+As regulation tightens and new copilots appear in every major business tool, AI literacy will become a basic requirement, similar to office software skills today.
 Companies in the DACH region that invest now in thoughtful, compliant AI training for employees will not only keep pace with technological change.
 They will also create workplaces where people feel supported, learn continuously and see AI as a partner rather than a threat.

 Frequently Asked Questions (FAQ)